Wenchao-Sun-SDU/DMQR-s-original-data/README.md

 This is the original data of DMQR, v-DMQR and av-DMQR.
+The project can be found at https://github.com/Wenchao-Sun-SDU/DMQR

 question-physician-MTs.txt contains the question-physician id-medical terminalogy pairs.